-Reshaping the future of audible, visual and haptic information design in complex environments.
+Shaping the future of audible, visual and haptic information design in complex environments.

 Critical alarm systems in complex environments (e.g., control rooms, hospital wards, vehicle cockpits) often mean the difference between life and death.
 The users rely heavily on the information and alarms of monitoring devices in order to take the right action at the right time.
 However, in high-stress situations the alarms are often ignored, yet they are the most needed.
-We believe design thinking can help us find the right point of intervention.
+We believe design thinking can help us to find the right point of intervention.

 It starts with asking the right questions.
 Why do alarms have to exist?
 When are they needed?
 And at what range of intensity?

-Over the years, the projects kept an increasing pace of scale and complexity.
-From car-driver alarms research with Toyota to the control room of ESA space missions.
+Over the years, our projects kept an increasing pace of scale and complexity: from car-driver alarms research with Toyota to the control room of ESA space missions.
 Currently, we are deepening our knowledge on sound issues in design, specifically in the context of healthcare.
-These national and international research and design projects are brought together in what we call the ‘Silent ICU’ project (ICU stands for Intensive Care Unit).
-The project contains a living lab at Erasmus MC in Rotterdam, a vital partner of the Lab.
-Together with other stakeholders (see Figure underneath) we fight against the issues with alarms in intensive care.
+These national and international research and design projects are brought together in the ‘Silent ICU’ project (ICU stands for Intensive Care Unit).
+The project contains a living lab at Erasmus Medical Center in Rotterdam, a vital partner of the Lab.
+Together with other stakeholders (see the image underneath) we fight against the issues with alarms in intensive care.

 Issues with alarms in intensive care

 Our aim is to improve the work conditions of ICU clinicians and the recovery process of patients.
 New standards for intensive care have to be set up which should be applicable for Erasmus MC as well as other Dutch and foreign hospitals.